pgRouting/pgrouting/doc/src/developer/discontinued.rst

 :Version:	Removed with 2.0.0
 :Reasons:	Unresolved bugs, no maintainer, replaced with :ref:`trsp`
 :Comment:	Please :ref:`contact us <support>` if you're interested to sponsor or maintain this algorithm.
-The function signature is still available in :ref:`common_legacy` but it is just a wrapper that throws an error.
-We have not included any of the old code for this in this release.